Difficulty rating: Low

 4. How do I fit curtain tie backs?

 The height at which you fix your tiebacks or holdbacks changes the way your curtains look, so you need to work out which style you prefer.

 First, try placing a tieback about a third way up from the bottom of your curtains.
 Next, move it up or down until you're happy with the look you've achieved.

 When you've found your ideal height for your tiebacks, draw a line on the wall on either side of your window.
 Next, hang a weighted string down from the end of your pole or track (before the finials on your pole).
 Where this string crosses your drawn lines, mark these as the points where you'll be attaching the hooks for the tiebacks.
 Make sure the marked points are at the same heights before fitting.

 5. How do I take care of my curtains, poles and tracks?

 How to clean your curtains

-How to look after your curtain tracks
+How to look after your curtain poles and tracks

 Like everything else in your home, poles and tracks collect dirt and dust which can affect the smooth movement of your curtains.
 You can regularly wipe your poles and tracks clean using warm water to keep them gliding smoothly.